-1. The protection of data products, tools and services developed by the e-RIs to help with the realisation of their services.
+- 1. The protection of data products, tools and services developed by the e-RIs to help with the realisation of their services. - 2.
+The protection of resources provided through the e-RIs where those resources originate from the organisations, data centres and individuals that contribute to the e-RI. - 3.
+The protection of the publications produced by users of e-RI services.